rjsalvadorr/portfolio-v6/content/page/cv/index.md

 _Nov 2019 -- Apr 2021
 Toronto, Canada
-Core technologies -- Ember.js, Node.js, Express, Python, Cytoscape_
+Core technologies -- Ember.js, Cytoscape, Node.js, Express, Python, AWS_

 - Worked on a research project featuring a data visualization UI which helped uncover insights in complex networks.
 - Focused on improving the design and performance of the UI, which interfaced with a data corpus collected through machine learning.